 Petite Mamas Scarlett Johansson and Eva Longoria in Slim Leg Maternity Pants

-Our frames also have very little length with which to elongate a flowy pant.
+Short frames also struggle to elongate a flowy pant.
 Instead, the wider silhouette stretches us out horizontally until we risk looking square-shaped.
-Especially when pregnant, slimming our legs balances out our bellies and makes it clear that our thickening middle is from a baby, while the rest of our bodies still look like our bodies (well, mostly)
+Especially when pregnant, slimming the appearance of our legs balances out our bellies.
+Fitted maternity pants help make it clear that our thickening middle is from a baby, while the rest of our bodies still look like our bodies (well, mostly).

 The most flattering petite maternity pants are always going to be slim cuts, which can include skinny, straight, or boot.
 MARION's petite-friendly Favorite Maternity Work Pants are a slim leg office trouser in luxe Italian suiting fabric and a pregnant petite favorite.